hernamvel/magick_flags/README.md

     end

 The first flag I made was the Colombian flag (my home country... and yes, because it was very easy to do).
 Feel free to contibute.

+For a list of the available flags, please see the lib/countries.rb file.

 ## Contributing